Is being a personal trainer a fun job?

 For some, seeing results serves as the top motivator to head over to the gym to jump on the Stair Master and then lift weights.
 Don’t, however, overlook another big motivator: hitting the gym is fun.

-People don’t go to the gym to experience a grind or perform hard work.
+Some people don’t go to the gym to experience a grind or perform hard work.
 They love the gym because working out is enjoyable.
 Embracing the fitness lifestyle can be enormously fun.

 Those really into the fitness lifestyle may take things to the next level.
 They become professionals in the fitness industry.